mahatikg/fun-with-RabbitMQ/README.md

 This application utilizes the bunny gem and will require the user to run run a bundle install or update after pulling the repo.

 To interact with this application:
+- clone this repo and cd into appForm
 - Run rails s in the terminal
 - Navigate to http://localhost:3000/submissions